Pigeon Forge Tennessee’s Top Attractions for Families

 The Inn at Christmas Place is all you could want in a hotel and more.
 Simple conveniences like free high-speed Wi-Fi make it easy for families to update their itinerary during the trip, and the option for two and three-bedroom suites may be perfect for larger families that need more room.

 The hotel has two pools: one indoor and one outdoor.
 The indoor pool is open 24 hours a day, so guests can swim whenever they want to.
 The outdoor pool is only open from 8 a.m. to 10 p.m. from May to September, but it has a 95-foot waterslide that the kids are sure to love.
 The Inn at Christmas Place.

 If your family is looking to spend time at the Titanic Museum, WonderWorks, or Dollywood during one of its annual events, you should consider staying at the Music Road Inn.
 This Inn offers numerous special packages with these three locations such as free tickets or 10% off of your stay at the hotel.

-Even if you are not interested in purchasing a special packages, the hotel is still great for any family that loves the water.
-During the summer, the Music Road Inn has an outdoor water park including a 60 foot waterslide, a lazy river, and a kiddy pool with fountains and sprinklers.
+Even if you are not interested in purchasing a special package, the hotel is still great for any family that loves the water.
+During the summer, the Music Road Inn has an outdoor water park including a 60-foot waterslide, a lazy river, and a kiddy pool with fountains and sprinklers.
 Meanwhile, adults can enjoy themselves at a poolside cabana or at the 24-hour spa.
 Click here for prices and more information about Music Road Inn.